rgcgithub/regenie/docs/docs/install.md

 When running the SKAT/ACAT gene-based tests, we recommend to use at most 2 threads and instead parallelize the runs over partitions of the genome (e.g. groups of genes).

+### For Windows platforms

+If you are on a Windows machine, we recommend to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL) to install a Ubuntu distribution so that you will be able to run REGENIE from a Linux terminal.
+You can download pre-compiled REGENIE binaries from the [Github repository](https://github.com/rgcgithub/regenie/releases) (note that you will need to install the `libgomp1` library).